GeekGawd/Instagram-Clone-Backend/README.md

 - Android (Kotlin) app as the frontend.
 - API Endpoints written in Django and Django Rest Framework, written following the best practices.
+- PostgreSQL for the DB because of its open source nature and several useful features.
 - JWT Authentication with complete integration of Refresh and Access tokens.
 - Dockerise the Django App for easy deployment and testing.
 - Celery for background tasking (Sending Emails in the Backgroud)